Using PlateMaker through DOS¶

 >>> gfa_data = pm.execute('get', 'gfa_data')

-parameter is not expected to be useful
+Note that the gfa_data parameter is not expected to be useful

-, and even then probably will never need
+except as input to fvcproc, and even then probably will never need

 to be retrieved explicitly.

-Running fvcproc
+Running fvcproc¶

 >>> pm.execute('fvcproc', merged_fvc_spots=merged_fvc_spots)